Why Good Employees Leave

 Lack of flexibility

-With the switch to remote or hybrid working, it’s an understatement to say that the way we work has changed massively over the past three years.
+With the switch to remote or hybrid working, it’s an understatement to say that the way we work has changed massively over the past few years.
 Companies have learned how to cater to their employees’ needs more and more, and the switch to a more hybrid working approach has shown that accessibility and flexibility is more achievable than ever before.
 Your employees know this.

 There has been an enormous surge in organisations requiring their employees to return to the office in recent months.
 However, if you are in the position to do so, things like offering flexible start and finish times or offering remote working a couple of days a week (depending on your industry) can be a massive signifier to your employees that you are there to support them.